Special Collections and Archives

 We hold specialised, usually subject-based, book collections such as the Holocaust Collection, the Left Book Club Collection, and the Elmfield Collection (glassmaking).
 Our book collections also include personal libraries, often including rare, unusual, or annotated volumes.

-Here are some highlights of our Special Collections:
+Highlights of our Special Collections:

 - The Rare Books Collection